Q&A for Prospective Engineering Students

 Some programs have other admission requirements in addition to the general admission requirements.

-Once admitted as a pre-engineering student, you will follow your degree program to meet the department admission requirements.
+Once admitted as a lower-level division student (pre-engineering for Biomedical Engineering), you will follow your degree program to meet the department admission requirements.
 Each department maintains their respective admissions requirements and progression requirements.
 After completing the courses with the required grades and progression requirements, and you have matriculated into your major department, you will meet with your department undergraduate advisor for formal academic advising.

 Admission Requirements for Transfer Students